vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 leaving only the hit against the correct genome, 511145.12 *E. coli*.
 The score for *E. coli* has decreased slightly, from 898 to 878, but now its signal has become completely clear.

+Similarly, producing a hammer-report for `MysterySample1.fna` using the filtered `MyRep10` hammers reduces the number of "noise" hits from 8 to 3.

 ### Bonus Exercises